tldr-pages/tldr/pages/common/ftp.md

 # ftp

-> Internet File Transfer Protocol
+> Tools to interact with a server via File Transfer Protocol.

-- Connect to a FTP server:
+- Connect to an FTP server:

 `ftp {{ftp.example.com}}`

-- Switch to binary transfer mode (graphics, compressed files etc):
+- Switch to binary transfer mode (graphics, compressed files, etc):

 `binary`